 CLEAR

-A 30 km/h speed limit sign showed the speed limit for contractors working in the red zone CBD.
-CERA & NZDF banning signs insulted the public, who'd endured 10 000 quakes & would be banned from Christchurch red zone CBD for 28 months.
-Meanwhile NZ National govt, in the guise of CERA, cherry-picked private, CBD land for NZ National govt's rebuild projects, like future terrace apartments E side of CERA's Blueprint E Frame / Rauora Park.
+A 30 km/h speed-limit sign showed the speed-limit for contractors working in the red-zone-CBD.
+CERA-signs & NZDF-signs banned citizens who'd endured 10 000 quakes from Christchurch's red-zone-CBD for 28 months.
+Meanwhile NZ National government / CERA cherry-picked private CBD-land for NZ National 's rebuild projects, like future terrace apartments east side of CERA's Blueprint East Frame / Rauora Park.

 29.02.12.
 NO PUBLIC ACCESS.
 Steel mesh fence cordon.
 St Asaph St view, red zone signs, NZDF checkpoint, Manchester St